msjimc/GeneMatrix/Program/scripts/README.md

 ## Installing GBlocks and using the bash_gblocks.sh script
 ### Notes
-Like the combining of alignments GBlocks requires the different commands for DNa and protein alignments.
-Therefore DNA and protein sequences need to be placed in different folders.
+Like the combining of alignments, GBlocks requires different commands for DNA and protein alignments.
+Therefore, DNA and protein sequences need to be placed in different folders.

-The different aligners and the p_CombineMultiFastaFilesToOneMultiFasta.py script produce files with *.fa, *.fas or *.fasta extension and so the bash_gblocks.sh looks for each file extension in turn.
+The different aligners and the p_CombineMultiFastaFilesToOneMultiFasta.py script produce files with *.fa, *.fas or *.fasta extensions and so the bash_gblocks.sh looks for each file extension in turn.
 However, this means that if you run GBlocks on a folder twice, it will process the original alignments plus those created by GBlocks on the first execution.

 ### Installing muscle